 The idea of the “Rapture” comes from interpretations of Scripture that see believers being taken out of this world into heaven.
 According to this view, the clearest rapture-reference in the Gospels appears in the Olivet discourse, in which Jesus says that some will be “taken” and others “left” (cf. Matt 24:40-42; Lk 17:34-35).
 When read in isolation, this statement may sound like a record of the Rapture; however, the broader context clarifies that those who are “taken” are not whisked to heaven, but rather taken away in judgment, while those who are “left” will remain with the Son of Man in the kingdom of God.

-Just before Yeshua mentions those “taken” and “left,” he states, “As were the days of Noah, so will be the coming of the Son of Man.
+Just before Yeshua mentions those "taken" and "left," he states, “As were the days of Noah, so will be the coming of the Son of Man.
 For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, and they were unaware until the flood came and took them all away (ἦρεν ἅπαντας; aeren hapantas), so will be the coming of the Son of Man” (Matt 24:37-39).
 In this context, Jesus asserts that just as people in Noah’s day were “taken” by the floodwaters, people will be taken in judgment at the second coming.
-Conversely, just as the righteous Noah and his family were “left behind” on the earth when everyone else was “taken,” the righteous will be left behind when the Son of Man returns.
-Whereas the Left Behind series understands being “taken” as a good scenario — namely, being raptured to safety in heaven — in the biblical context being “taken” is a very bad thing.
+Conversely, just as the righteous Noah and his family were the only ones “left behind” (καταλείπω; Gen 7:23 LXX) on earth after everyone else was “taken,” the righteous will be spared when the Son of Man returns.
+Whereas the Left Behind series understands being “taken” as a good scenario -- namely, being raptured to safety in heaven -- in the biblical context being “taken” is a very bad thing.
 On the other hand, to be “left behind” is to be spared from eschatological judgment and to join the Son of Man in his Father’s eternal kingdom.